Message from our advertising partners:

 We help families and professionals find information related to Autism Spectrum Disorder.
-Our staff is here to help you find services, professionals, and information to help support anyone affected by autism.
+Our staff is here to help you connect with services, professionals, and opportunities that can help you live your life to the fullest.

 We provide Information and Referral Services in the following ways:

 - By Phone: Call the office at 518-355-2191

 - In-Person: We are located in Schenectady at 433 State Street 4th Floor (Urban Co-Works)